-Iron the front panels.
-Then, pin them together.
-Don’t forget to ensure the darts line up within the seam.
+Iron the front panels then, pin them together.
+Make sure the darts line up within the seam.
 Repeat the process with the lining cloth as well.

 Begin by placing a few snips on the tight corners of the bodice, then, pin along those ends.
 Repeat this step to the lining cloth.

-Snip the corners to make turning the cloth smoother.
+Snip the corners and edges so you can turn over those points a little smoother.
 Once snipped, turn the bodice with the correct side facing out.